-To promote student interest in sustainable development, the Environmental Advisory Board (miljöråd) at Dalarna University will award a travel grant of 10 000 kr for the thesis work of a student that most strongly contributes to a sustainable society.
-In October, we will be awarding the grant for the first time for work conducted over the academic year 2017-2018 (the deadline for application has now passed).
+To promote student interest in sustainable development, the Environmental Advisory Board (Miljöråd) at Dalarna University awards a travel grant on an annual basis of 10 000 kr for the thesis work of a student that most strongly contributes to a sustainable society.

-The travel grant is intended for continue studies and professional development and will be awarded annually.
-The first grant will be awarded for a degree project published in the academic year 2018-2019.
-Students whose degree project is published in DiVA between September 1, 2018 and August 31, 2019 can enter to win the travel grant.
+The travel grant is intended for continue studies and professional development.
+As stated above, it is awarded on an annual basis.
+The next grant will be awarded for a degree project published in the academic year 2018-2019: as such, students whose degree project is published in DiVA between September 1, 2018 and August 31, 2019 can enter to win the travel grant.

-Send Your Entry: Send your entry by email by September 1, 2019 to the University's Environmental Coordinator (see contact details below).
-In the email you need to 1) include a link to your thesis in DiVA; 2) explain in brief why your thesis contributes to a sustainable society; and 3) describe in brief how you would use the travel grant.
+Send your entry by email by September 1, 2019 to the University's Environmental Coordinator (see contact details below).
+In the email you need to 1) include a link to your thesis in DiVA; 2) explain in brief why your thesis contributes to a sustainable society; and 3) describe in brief how the travel grant would be used.

-- Direct relevance to sustainable development: there must be clear connections to one or more aspects of sustainable development in, for example, the research question and purpose.
+- Direct relevance to sustainable development: there must be clear connections to one or more aspects of sustainable development in, for example, the background, research question, results and discussion.